2023 Best Fine & Studio Arts Schools in Colorado

 Read full report on Fine & Studio Arts at Metropolitan State University of Denver

-University of Denver ranked #6 on this year’s Best Fine & Studio Arts Schools in Colorado list.
-DU is a fairly large private not-for-profit school located in the city of Denver.
+University of Denver came in at #6 in this year’s edition of the Best Fine & Studio Arts Schools in Colorado ranking.
+DU is a large private not-for-profit school located in the city of Denver.

-With a ranking of #7, Colorado State University - Pueblo did quite well on this year’s best schools for fine and studio arts students.
-Located in the medium-sized city of Pueblo, Colorado State University - Pueblo is a public college with a medium-sized student population.
+Colorado State University - Pueblo came in at #7 in this year’s edition of the Best Fine & Studio Arts Schools in Colorado ranking.
+Located in the medium-sized city of Pueblo, Colorado State University - Pueblo is a public school with a medium-sized student population.

 On average, Fine Arts graduates from Colorado State University - Pueblo take out $36,802 in student loans while working on their degree.

-With a ranking of #8, Fort Lewis College did quite well on this year’s best schools for fine and studio arts students.
-Located in the town of Durango, FLC is a public college with a small student population.
+Fort Lewis College came in at #8 in this year’s edition of the Best Fine & Studio Arts Schools in Colorado ranking.
+Located in the town of Durango, FLC is a public school with a small student population.

 While working on their degree, Fine Arts majors at FLC accumulate an average of around $17,881 in student debt.